ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 - `<amp-list>`
 - `<amp-video>`

-In the example below, the mega menu contains two menu items with toggleable content, as well as a third item that is an external link.
+In the example below, the `<amp-mega-menu>` contains two menu items with toggleable content, as well as a third item that is an external link.

-[example playground="true" imports="amp-mega-menu"]
+[example playground="true" preview="top-frame" orientation="landscape" imports="amp-mega-menu"]
 ```html
 <amp-mega-menu height="30" layout="fixed-height">
   <nav>